How to Shed Debt for 2018

 Are you sick of your debt holding you down?
 This new year is the perfect time for you to take a hold of your debt and to improve your credit score.
 According to Statista.com, there has been at least a $300 billion increase of total US debt for the last 10 years.
 The speculated debt for 2017 is $20.2 trillion, an increase of $11.2 trillion from 2007.
 This article will present 5 ways you can shed credit card debt for the new year.

-The first step to shedding credit card debt for the new year is to focus on consolidating all of your credit card debt to a single card.
-One way to do this is to pay off each card with the lowest balances.
-A common habit of US consumers is to open several credit card accounts at once and build debt on each card.
-List all of your card balances and mark the ones with the lowest balances; from this list start paying off each one with the lowest amount attached to them (QuickenLoans.com).
+The first step to shedding debt for the new year is to focus on consolidating all of your debt.
+One way to do this is to pay off each account with the lowest debt balances.
+A common habit of US businesses is to open several credit accounts at once and build debt on each account.
+List all of your account balances and mark the ones with the lowest balances; from this list start paying off each one with the lowest amount attached to them (QuickenLoans.com).
 An alternative method is to apply for debt consolidation, which can be done with a balance transfer card or application.

 2) Understand How You Got Here

 After you’ve set up a plan to start paying off your credit card debt, the next step is realizing how you got in debt.
 Once you come to terms with bad habits in your debt history, you can avoid repeating those bad habits in the future.
 Make notes of the first month or year you started getting behind on your payments, then evaluate why and how you got behind (QuickenLoans).
 If you need additional help avoiding making the same mistakes in the future, make flash cards or place notes around your house and in your wallet as a reminder.

 3) Purchase Only What You Can Afford